maiamcc/ghsite_source/source/_posts/2021-06-21-job-hunting.markdown

 Something that worked well for me: as soon as I realized I would be looking for a new job, I put a recurring weekly 1 hour block of "interview prep" time on my calendar.
 It helped me make a little progress each week, without freaking out at all times about whether I "should" be prepping.

 #### What to Prep
 * **Resume** --- update your resume with all the cool stuff you've been doing lately.
 Write down all of the interesting projects you've done at this job; you'll only end up putting a few on your resume, but having a list of things you've worked on lately will be helpful for preparing answers to behavioral questions ("tell me about a time a project ran long" etc.).
+(You can also go the extra nine yards and customize your resume for each position you're applying to!)
 * **System Design** --- this is a big one the more senior you get.
 You should be able to talk in broad strokes about how you'd design various systems, and be familiar (at least in passing) with database operations, caching, load balancing, etc. Some good resources:
 	* [Awesome System Design](https://github.com/madd86/awesome-system-design)
 	* [System Design Primer](https://github.com/donnemartin/system-design-primer)